On the asymptotics of extremal lp-blocks cluster inference: Introduction

 \section{Introduction}

-We study stationary heavy-tailed time series with regularly varying distributions; cf. \cite{basrak:segers:2009}.
+We study stationary heavy-tailed time series $(\bfX_t)$ in $(\mathbb{R}^d,|\cdot|)$, with regularly varying distributions, and tail index $\alpha > 0$; cf. \cite{basrak:segers:2009}, a formal definition is conferred to Section~\ref{sec:rv}.
 In this framework, extremal observations cluster: an extreme value triggers a short period with numerous large observations.
 This behavior is known to perturb classical inference procedures tailored for independent observations like high quantile inference; see \cite{embrechts:kluppelberg:mikosch:1997}.
-This clustering effect can be summarized with the {\it extremal index}, initially introduced in \cite{leadbetter:1983} and \cite{leadbetter:lindgren:rootzen:1983}.
+This clustering effect can be summarized by the {\it extremal index}, initially introduced in \cite{leadbetter:1983} and \cite{leadbetter:lindgren:rootzen:1983}.
 We can interpret it as the inverse of the mean number of consecutive exceedances above a high threshold in a short period of time.
-In this article, we aim to infer such properties of the clustering effect by letting functionals act on consecutive observations with extremal behavior.
-For example, we can recover the extremal index from this setting and other important indices of the extremes of the series.
+In this article, we aim to infer statistics of the clustering effect by letting functionals act on consecutive observations with extremal behavior.
+For example, we can recover the extremal index from this setting and also other important indices of the extremes of the series.